WifWaf/MH-Z19/README.md

 | Get Background CO2 Value            |                               |
 | Get Range Value                     |                               |
 | Get Last Response                   |                               |
->^* The difference here is that the offset is used against a value of 24C to obtain a float value of temperature.
-The adjustment is used to change the whole integer to a temperature value - unclear why.
-Note - the library uses 38 instead as 40 is incorrect.
+>^* The difference here is that the offset is used can be ysed obtain a float value of temperature.
+The adjustment is the value the standard value used to obtain the non-decimal value - unclear why.
+Note - the library uses 38 instead as 40 appears incorrect.

 ### "Usage"
 ---